Ajb2k3/m5stack-documentation/docs/product_documents/modules/esp32cam.md

 The ESP32CAM is a tiny module based on ESP32 chip and OV2640.
 You can even program the ESP32CAM through the ESP-IDF by installing the ESP32 Core.

 The ESP32CAM equips the ESP32 with everything necessary to program, run and develop on the wonderful chip.
 It also features a LiPo charger (IP5306) , so your ESP32CAM project can be battery-powered and truly wireless.
-Additionally, the board reserved the MPU6050,BME280 and an analog MIC.
+Additionally, the board contains pcb track footprints reserved the addition of the MPU6050,BME280 and an analog MIC as optional extra.

 ## INCLUDES